mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 In machine learning, precision, recall, F1-score, and support are all metrics used to evaluate the performance of a classification model, specifically in regards to binary classification:

-- Precision: the proportion of true positive predictions out of all positive predictions made by the model.
+- Precision: the proportion of true positive predictions out of the total of all positive predictions made by the model.
 It is a measure of how many of the positive predictions were actually correct.
 - Recall: the proportion of true positive predictions out of all actual positive observations in the data.
 It is a measure of how well the model is able to find all the positive observations.
 - F1-score: the harmonic mean of precision and recall.
 It is a measure of the balance between precision and recall and is generally used when you want to seek a balance between precision and recall.
 - Support: number of observations in each class.
--

 These metrics provide an overall view of a model's performance in terms of both correctly identifying positive observations and avoiding false positive predictions.